 The kids kept daily food journals and we compared their results to what they should be based on their age, gender, and activity level, just like I had done in college.
 Even though they were younger, the results were similar.

 When the kids recorded everything they ate and drank in their food journals and compared it to what their diet should have looked like, they actually started making better food choices.
 No nagging required.
 (Ok, a little nagging but not near as much as before.)
 There is something about seeing it down on paper.

-Food journaling is an activity in the new Health And Nutrition curriculum from Apologia.
 Generally when I keep a journal, I just record food groups and serving sizes.
 In the Apologia curriculum, their food diary has a spot to record calories and nutrients, as well.
 Just another layer of nutrition for your kids to learn about!

 Food Journaling Activity